MelzaSibanda/hotel-ordering-system/src/README.md

 # Egumeni Eats - Standalone PWA

-A streamlined food ordering system for Tfokomala Hotel and University of Mpumalanga.
+A streamlined food ordering system for University of Mpumalanga.

 ## Recent Updates